-New Scholarships for International Doctoral Students is now available offered by RESOLV.
-These scholarships are available for Non-German citizens.
+new positions for International Doctoral Students is now available offered by RESOLV.
+These opportunities are available for Non-German citizens.

 RESOLV aims at providing a highly stimulating, opportunity-filled environment, in order to gain and retain talented scientists from underrepresented groups, thereby instilling a gender- and diversity-sensitive culture.